10 Fun Facts about Edinburgh Castle

-If you’re on a mission to discover the wonders of Edinburgh, no trip is complete without a tour of the city’s beloved Edinburgh Castle.
+If you’re on a mission to discover the wonders of Edinburgh, no trip is complete without a tour of Edinburgh Castle.
 For centuries, battles and sieges were fought over it, royalty lived and died in it, and today, it is one of the most popular tourist attractions in the world.
 With such a turbulent history, it’s not surprising that there is a treasure trove of facts about Edinburgh Castle, as well as myths and mysteries surrounding this ancient fortress.

 1. Castle Rock – A Rock By Any Other Name